 Fast and Yummy Bean Dip

-3 1/2 cups cooked beans (canned is OK, but preferably use previously soaked beans that have been cooked with ajwain (ajowan) and/ or epazote).
+3 1/2 cups cooked beans (canned is OK, but preferably use previously soaked beans that have been cooked with ajwain (ajowan) and/ or epazote.
+You can read my post on both of them here).
 Our favorite varieties are black turtle, pinto, kidney and cranberry, but you can use any bean that you have available.
 See How to De-Gas Beans)

 2 tomatoes (fresh or use the equivalent of any canned / jarred tomatoes.
 I always approximate here.)

 juice of 2 limes (2 T = the juice of 1 lime)

 4 cloves of garlic (Make sure you read The Easiest Way to Peel Garlic)

 1/2 onion (1/8 cup minced dried onion, plus a bit of water, is a good equivalent)

 1/2 cup cilantro (and see my 6 Tips for Cilantro)

 1 1/2 t salt (I recommend Real Salt.)

 1. Place all of the ingredients except for the tomatoes and beans in a food processor or blender.
 Blend until smooth.